The Bible Evidence for Keeping the Seventh Day Sabbath

-“Remember the Sabbath day, to keep it holy.
+The Sabbath Commandment stated: “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8–11).

-6-Jesus, our supreme example, while on earth made it His custom to keep the seventh day Sabbath by attending worship services (Luke 4:16).
+6-Jesus declared, “For the Son of Man is Lord even of the Sabbath” (Matthew 12:8).
+Jesus, our supreme example, while on earth made it His custom to keep the seventh day Sabbath by attending worship services (Luke 4:16).

-7-When Jesus prophesied about events that would take place forty years after His death (about the destruction of Jerusalem), He underscored the fact that His follower should still be observing His sacred weekly Sabbath day (Matthew 24:20).
+7-When Jesus prophesied about events that would take place forty years after His death (about the destruction of Jerusalem), He underscored the fact that His followers should still be observing His sacred weekly Sabbath day (Matthew 24:20).

 8-Jesus said, He didn’t come to destroy the law, but to fill it to the fullest spiritual meaning.
 He emphatically declared that not one “jot or title” would be changed until heaven and earth pass away (Matthew 5:17,18).